jls98/Iceland_Trip/README.md

 ## Food
 ### Food Drops
 Note: There may be an additional fee from the hut to hold these packages
-* Reykjavik Excursions Baggage Service 2000 ISK - $14.64
+* Reykjavik Excursions Baggage Service 2000 ISK - $14.64 (email to fjallafangehf@gmail.com, size 55x40x20 cm, maximum weight: 10 kg)
 * Myvatn Tours -- TODO Contact the company to see if a box can be sent from Reykjahlíð to Dreki hut

 ### Groceries